ramon-oliveira/uncertainty-quality/README.md

 # Uncertainty Quality

-Experiments repositoy for Uncertainty quality paper
+Experiments repository for Uncertainty quality paper

 ## Contributions
-    - You don't need to be bayesian to obtain uncertainties
+    - No need to be Bayesian to obtain uncertainties
     - New uncertainty estimator using classifier

 ## Variation factors: